 Just when you think you have something figured out, life throws you a curve ball.
 Am I right?
 For several years now I have been sharing with the world my strategies for getting well-balanced family friendly meals on the table even with a modest food budget.
 It was something that had become so routine in my own home that I really did not have to think much about it anymore.
 It was like second nature, and I’m afraid I even became a bit arrogant in this ability.
 Then over the summer, I got thrown a huge curve ball.
 We found out my daughter has allergies, and lots of them.
+Visiting an Allergist Portland Oregon way helped to confirm this.
 Oh how humbling the food allergy world can be!
 I know that a lot of people suffer with food allergies and some of these allergies might seem incredibly random.
 For example, you might find that you have a red dye allergy.
 No matter what your allergy is though, you learn to cope with it so that it doesn’t affect your life.

 Our Allergy Story